David Walliams

 David Edward Williams (born 20 August 1971), known professionally as David Walliams (/ˈwæljəmz/), is an English actor, comedian, writer, and television personality.
-He is best known for his work with Matt Lucas on the BBC sketch comedy series Little Britain (2003–2006) and Come Fly With Me (2010–2011).
+He rose to prominence for his work with Matt Lucas on the BBC sketch comedy series Little Britain (2003–2006) and Come Fly with Me (2010–2011).
+From 2012 to 2022, Walliams was a judge on the television talent competition Britain's Got Talent.
 He is also a writer of children's books, having sold more than 50 million copies worldwide.
-From 2012 to 2022, Walliams was a judge on the television talent show competition Britain's Got Talent.

 Walliams wrote and starred in the BBC sitcom Big School (2013–2014).
-In 2015, he starred as Tommy Beresford in the BBC drama series Partners in Crime, and wrote and starred in the sketch comedy series Walliams & Friend.
-For his work on Britain's Got Talent, Williams won the award for Best TV Judge at the 2015, 2018, 2019 and 2020 National Television Awards.
-In 2022, he was a judge on the tenth season of Australia's Got Talent.
+In 2015, he starred as Tommy Beresford in the BBC drama series Partners in Crime, and wrote and starred in the BBC sketch comedy series Walliams & Friend.
+He has received multiple National Television Awards for his work on Britain's Got Talent.
+Walliams was appointed Officer of the Order of the British Empire (OBE) in the 2017 Birthday Honours for services to charity and the arts.
+His charity work includes swimming the English Channel, Strait of Gibraltar and River Thames, raising millions of pounds for the BBC charity event Sport Relief.

 Walliams began writing children's novels in 2008 after securing a contract with the publisher HarperCollins.
 His books have been translated into 53 languages, and he has been described as "the fastest-growing children's author in the UK", with a literary style compared to that of Roald Dahl.
-Some of his books have been adapted into television films, which he has also appeared in, including Mr Stink (2012), Gangsta Granny (2013) and Billionaire Boy (2016).

-Walliams was appointed Officer of the Order of the British Empire (OBE) in the 2017 Birthday Honours for services to charity and the arts.
-His charity work includes swimming the English Channel, Strait of Gibraltar and River Thames, raising millions of pounds for the BBC charity Sport Relief.
+Several of his books have been adapted for television, in which he has also appeared.
+In 2025, HarperCollins ended their publishing contract with Walliams following an internal investigation into his alleged inappropriate behaviour and harassment towards junior female staff at the company.
+In 2026, HarperCollins confirmed that they will no longer be selling or reprinting his older books.

 Early life and education

-Walliams was born at St Teresa's Maternity Hospital in Wimbledon, in the London Borough of Merton, in 1971.
+David Edward Williams was born on 20 August 1971 at St Teresa's Maternity Hospital in Wimbledon, in the London Borough of Merton.
 He is the son of Peter Williams (1936–2007), a London Transport engineer, and Kathleen Williams (née Ellis), a laboratory technician who worked at Sutton Grammar School.
 Walliams grew up in Banstead, Surrey, specifically in the residential area of Nork, with his mother, father and sister Julie.
 He was educated at Collingwood Boys' School in Wallington, and Reigate Grammar School in Surrey, where he was a contemporary of writer Robert Shearman.
-From 1989 to 1992, he studied at the University of Bristol, where he resided at Manor Hall and graduated with Bachelor of Arts (Drama).
+From 1989 to 1992, he studied at the University of Bristol, where he resided at Manor Hall and graduated with a Bachelor of Arts (Drama) degree.
 During university holidays in 1990, Walliams performed with the National Youth Theatre, where he met future comedy partner and friend Matt Lucas.
 He changed his stage name to David Walliams when he joined college Equity, as there was already a member named David Williams.